-You can also disable them globally:
+And finally you can disable validators globally:

 Conversion

 Attributes can have a convert function specified, which will be called with the attribute's passed-in value to get a new value to use.
 This can be useful for doing type-conversions on values that you don't want to force your callers to do.